AB (Chicago) (Classics and Fundamentals), MA (Notre Dame) (Early Christian Studies), PhD (Princeton) (Classics and Hellenic Studies)

 I came to ACU in 2017 after a Junior Research Fellowship at Magdalen College, Oxford.
-My research centers on the Greek literature of the Roman Empire during the transitional period from the 1-4th centuries AD, looking especially at the conversation between Christian and non-Christian literary texts during this period.
-I am also Burke Lecturer in Ecclesiastical Latin at ACU.
+My research centers on the Greek literature of the Roman Empire during the transitional period from the first to the fourth centuries AD, looking especially at the conversation between Christian and non-Christian literary texts during this period.

 I have two current research projects.
 The first is an investigation into the use of theological metaphors based on ancient scientific understandings of the physiology of birth (tentatively called “The Physiology of the Spiritual Body: Blood, Milk and Semen in Early Christian Literature”).
 The second focuses on the history the philosophical dialogue, and especially the ways that it was transformed under Christianity, such as the inclusion of new characters such as female interlocutors and judges for the debate.
 Both projects contribute to the Institute’s Modes of Knowing in Early Christianity program.